 International Research Network Partners

 The University of Leicester was at the heart of the research network.
-The Department of Mathematics in Leicester has a very strong group in “Geometry and Visualisation” with strong interdisciplinary links (e.g. in engineering and chemistry) and industrial applications (KTP grant with Apical Ltd).
+Mathematical Sciences at Leicester has a very strong group in “Geometry and Visualisation” with strong interdisciplinary links (e.g. in engineering and chemistry) and industrial applications (KTP grant with Apical Ltd).
 In particular, we maintain a Visual Intelligence Lab, a facility with equipment for fast visual data processing and 3D projection.

 The University of Tsukuba is one of Japan's leading Universities.
 Moriya's expertise of the interplay of minimal surfaces and Quaternionic Holomorphic Geometry enhanced the project's quaternionic research.
 The department provided a supportive background of research in geometry, analysis and computational mathematics.

 One of the world-leading departments in research on minimal surfaces is located at the University of Granada.
 The opportunity for scientific exchange and collaboration with top-level experts such as our network partner Professor Martin and his colleagues Ros and Perez was crucial to the work on the minimal surface aspects of the project.